DFID/dfid-results-estimates/README.md

 1. Since the report is written in XeLaTeX you need to have a LaTeX distribution installed on your computer - probably [MiKTeX](https://miktex.org/download) for Windows systems but it should work with any distribution on any operating system.
 You don't need to worry about configuring R/RStudio to compile using XeLaTeX since we use a system call.

-2. The published [Sector Report](https://www.gov.uk/government/publications/dfid-results-estimates-2015-to-2020) (`report/main.pdf`) is compiled using `GDS Transport website` font.
-We assume you do not have this font installed on your system since it is for proprietary use on GOV.UK, therefore `main.Rnw` is set to compile the document using the **TeX Gyre Heros** font.
-If you have `GDS Transport Website` installed on your system please see options in `main.Rnw`.
+2. The published [Sector Report](https://www.gov.uk/government/publications/dfid-results-estimates-2015-to-2020) (`report/main.pdf`) is compiled using **GDS Transport website** font.
+We assume you do not have this font installed on your system since it is for proprietary use on GOV.UK.
+Therefore, `main.Rnw` is set to compile the document using the **TeX Gyre Heros** font.
+If you have **GDS Transport Website** installed on your system, and you would prefer to use this font, please see options in `main.Rnw`.

-Similarly, the published data tables use `GDS Transport website`.
-The function `R/formatTables()` takes a boolean to specifiy whether it should be output using `GDS Transport website` and by default is set to `FALSE`.
-This should output the tables in `Arial` on Windows,  `Helvetica` on Mac, and the default sans-serif font on Linux (`DejaVu Sans` on Ubuntu).

 3. R version >= 4.0.0.